razafy-rindra/Lang_Algebra/README.md

 # Lang_Algebra
-Notes and solutions to Lang's Algebra
+Notes and solutions to Lang's Algebra, updated weekly.

 Lecture Notes may look better with inverted colours.
-Notes will be reformatted as most of them are currently too big to upload.